tekton-autogov/nodejs-example/README.md

  - Enter a password for the private key and then enter the same password again to confirm
 2. Configure ACS to verify signatures using the pipeline's public key
   - Get the key with `oc get secret cosign -o jsonpath='{.data.cosign\.pub}' | base64 -d`.
 The command output should start with "BEGIN PUBLIC KEY".
   - Browse to the ACS Central web console.
-You can get the URL with `echo "https://$(oc get route nodejs-example -n nodejs-example -o jsonpath='{.spec.host}')/"`
+You can get the URL with `echo "https://$(oc get route central -n stackrox -o jsonpath='{.spec.host}')/"`
   - From the top level menu, select Integrations
   - scroll down -> Sigstore Integrations -> New Integration
   - Integration name: tekton